JJ-Shep/dotfiles-ocean/README.md

 # dotfiles-ocean
-The dotfiles for a BSPWM setup with a dark ocean color scheme
+The dotfiles for a BSPWM setup with a dark ocean-themed color scheme.
+Currently only supported on Arch Linux.
 ![Screenshot](oceanrice.png)

 Contains install script for Arch Linux.